alex-oswald/alexoswald.com/_drafts/2020-05-06-creating-my-static-blog-site.md

 ---

-I've always wanted to create my own blog to share my solutions to different coding problems I've solved over the years.
-I've finally made time to create one.
+I've always wanted to create my own blog to share my solutions to different coding problems I've experienced over the years.
+I've finally made time to create one, so here is how I did it.
-After reading a few other developers blog posts I was able to get a solution working for me that I was happy with.

 I started with a few requirements:

 - Static site generator - I wanted to use a static site generator for its simplicity and speed benefits.
-- Custom domain - I've purchased my own domain so I want to make sure I can use it for my blog.
+- Custom domain - Use the domain I purchased: `alexoswald.com`
-- Fast & secure - I want it to be fast & be secure.
-Load times under 500ms would be great.
+- Fast & secure - It needs to be fast & secure.
+Load times under 500ms would be nice.
 - Cheap, less than $50 per year - The domain is $20 a year from GoDaddy with privacy.
 That leaves $30 for hosting and security.

-I am a .NET fanatic and everything Microsoft related so I will most always utilize their tools.
+I am a Microsoft fan and .NET fanatic so I will most always utilize their tools.
 Another few requirements regarding personal preferences:

 - Azure DevOps for version control
-- Azure Pipelines for builds and release deployments (no dev deployment)
+- Azure Pipelines for builds and release deployments
 - Deployed in Azure

-In this guide, we will setup Azure to host the blog via Azure CDN for speedy access.
+In this guide, we will setup Azure to host a blog via Azure CDN.
 We will use Jekyll to generate our static site.
-Since I don't want to install Ruby or Jekyll on my computer, we will develop the site in VSCode using dev containers.
+Since we don't want to deal with installing Ruby or Jekyll, we will develop the site in VSCode using dev containers.
 With dev containers, we can develop inside a container that already has Ruby and Jekyll installed.

 ---

-### Prerequisites
+## Prerequisites

 - Azure subscription